Arch-Network/docs/developers/faq.md

 A: Hackathons, AMAs, Twitter Spaces, loyalty programs, dedicated Telegram channels between projects-our dev team; we’re working on having more developer resources as well.

-**Q: How can the stability of Arch Network transaction fees be ensured under the fluctuation of BTC mainnet transaction fees?**
+**Q: How can the stability of Arch Network transaction fees be ensured under the fluctuation of Bitcoin mainnet transaction fees?**

-A: Layer 1 fees can impact the transaction fees to settle back on BTC accordingly.
+A: Layer 1 fees can impact the transaction fees to settle back on Bitcoin accordingly.
 Therefore, it can be expensive during periods of high demand.

 **Q: Which oracle can be used for a price feed in Rust?**